containers/podman/docs/source/markdown/options/volume.md

 Create a bind mount.
 If `-v /HOST-DIR:/CONTAINER-DIR` is specified, Podman bind mounts `/HOST-DIR` from the host into `/CONTAINER-DIR` in the Podman container.
 Similarly, `-v SOURCE-VOLUME:/CONTAINER-DIR` will mount the named volume from the host into the container.
 If no such named volume exists, Podman will create one.
+If no source is given, the volume will be created as an anonymously named volume with a randomly generated name, and will be removed when the <<container|pod>> is removed via the `--rm` flag or the `podman rm --volumes` command.

 (Note when using the remote client, including Mac and Windows (excluding WSL2) machines, the volumes will be mounted from the remote server, not necessarily the client machine.)

 The _OPTIONS_ is a comma-separated list and can be: <sup>[[1]](#Footnote1)</sup>